web3-authn/tatchi/examples/tatchi-docs/src/docs/getting-started/next-steps.md

 }
 ```

-When you call `loginPasskey()`, the SDK establishes a VRF session.
+When you call `loginAndCreateSession()`, the SDK establishes a VRF session and mints a warm signing session.
 If you've configured a relay, it can unlock the VRF key via Shamir 3-pass without prompting for TouchID.
 Otherwise it falls back to a biometric prompt to decrypt the VRF keypair.
 Once logged in, you're ready to sign transactions.

 ## Send Transaction